 We protect grate-fired WtE (EfW) boiler tubes from fireside corrosion on-site with high-alloy corrosion-resistant cladding.

-Waste to Energy boilers with grate firing can suffer fireside corrosion of the furnace and boiler wall tubes.
+Waste to Energy boilers with grate firing can suffer fireside corrosion of the boiler wall tubes and furnace.
 This can lead to reliability issues since the corrosion allowance from the initial design can quickly disappear and leaks would generate unexpected outages.
 OEMs typically protect most of the first pass with refractory limiting the heat exchange.
 Even these are often suffering from degradation leading to tube corrosion and high maintenance costs.
 Alloy 625 weld overlay is now typical corrosion protection above the refractory in the remaining first pass, often in the second pass, and sometimes even in the third pass.
 Superheaters, evaporators, and economizers can also be overlaid, shielded, and/or clad for protection against corrosion and often erosion.

 Corrosion inside grate fired boilers has always existed, but newer designs are more focused on thermal efficiency driving the pressure and temperature of the water and steam higher and higher.
 When heat is recovered only for district heating at relatively low pressure, i.e. 20 bar, the use of corrosion protection is often not necessary.
 But new designs generate power at high pressures and temperatures, ie 60 bar to above 100 bar with superheated steam well above 400°C. The conversion of coal boiler to biomass and RDF fuel is also a source of high corrosion rates since those units operate at even higher pressures and temperatures.
 Efforts to reduce material corrosion limit performance.